exemplar-codes/react-web-template/README.md

 1. `npm install` - install dependencies
 2. `npm run dev` - start dev server
 3. `npm run predeploy && npm run deploy` - deploy latest commit to github pages.
-No manual work (even turning on GitHub Pages feature) is needed.
+No manual work is needed.
+Just visit the URL, it should be live!

 ## Using repo as template (optional)